AdimisDev/react-schema-form/README.md

 - **Validation with Zod**: Utilize Zod to set up complex validation rules for your forms.
 - **Customizable Styling**: Style your forms with Shadcn UI to ensure they match your application's design.
 - **TypeScript Support**: Benefit from TypeScript's static typing to catch errors at compile time.
-- **Storybook Integration**: Visualize different states of your UI components interactively with Storybook.
-- **Vite Integration**: Enjoy fast development with Vite, a modern front-end build tool.
-- **Hooks Utilization**: Use custom hooks to simplify your code and enhance reusability.
 - **DevTools**: Debug forms with built-in development tools to streamline troubleshooting.

 ## Tech Stack